Investigators Drop a Bombshell Twist After Teen’s Burger King Drive-Thru Slaying

 When a 16-year-old girl was shot and killed while working at a Burger King drive-thru in Milwaukee earlier this month, the horrific news reverberated around the nation.
 Tens of thousands of dollars in donations poured in and Niesha Harris-Brazell’s devastated family wondered how she could be taken “in the blink of an eye.”

-But after spending two weeks piecing together events, investigators made the bombshell allegation in court documents on Friday that Harris-Brazell was killed in botched robbery that she had staged with her best friend and her best friend’s father.
+But after spending two weeks piecing together events, investigators have made the bombshell allegation in court documents that Harris-Brazell was killed in a botched robbery that she had staged with her best friend and her best friend’s father.

-Harris-Brazell, a dedicated student at Pulaski High School, was working a shift as a Burger King cashier on the evening of Jan.
+Harris-Brazell, a dedicated student at Pulaski High School, was working a shift as a cashier on Jan.
 2 with her best friend, who identified herself in media interviews as Mariah Edwards.

-During their shirt, a black Chevy Impala pulled up to the drive-thru window, according to surveillance footage cited by authorities in court documents.
+That evening, a black Chevy Impala pulled up to the drive-thru window, according to surveillance footage cited by authorities in a criminal complaint.
 Harris-Brazell turned to serve the supposed customer, when the driver pulled a gun, demanding cash.

-The surveillance footage showed Harris-Brazell back away and begin to pull money from the register while apparently yelling for help.
-The driver, with the hood of his red jacket pulled low over his masked face, then hoisted himself through the window, waving a gun with one hand, and reaching for cash with the other, the court documents say.
+The surveillance footage showed Harris-Brazell back away and start to pull money from a register while apparently signaling for help from her colleagues.
+The driver, with the hood of his red jacket pulled low over his masked face, then hoisted himself through the window, waving a gun with one hand, and reaching for cash with the other, the court documents state.

 Harris-Brazell was rushed to a hospital, where she was pronounced dead.